German election: Afro-Germans hope for a better future – DW – 02/19/2025

 'No more truth in politics'

-When I meet Akinola Famson at the famous Brandenburg Gate in Berlin, the snow is thick on the streets.
+When DW meets Akinola Famson at the famous Brandenburg Gate in Berlin, the streets are covered in a thick blanket of snow.
 The representative head of the Africa Council in Berlin has lived in Germany for 30 years, and what he has observed since then shocks him.

 However, he says he remains hopeful that those coming to power will understand the importance of people from different backgrounds living together in harmony.
 "Our wish for the next government, no matter who comes to power, is to acknowledge our presence here.
 Tap into the resources we have, give us room to participate actively in the democratic order."